Chapter 16:

 DON’T LET THE SILENCE SETTLE IN.
 TALK.
 SAY THE FIRST THING THAT COMES TO MIND.

 “Uh, look.
 The point is, I’m sorry.
-This is completely and totally my fault.
-Honestly, I don’t know what came over me, and I don’t know why I decided to fight with you first thing after walking in when we’ve both had a hard time.
+This is completely my fault.
+Honestly, I don’t know what came over me, and I don’t know why I decided to fight with you first thing when we’re both having a hard time.
+At least I am.
+Probably?
 I want to say hormones, but that can’t be right… Wait, sorry.
 Is that sexist…?
 Ah, fuck.”

 “...”